History of Melbourne: Arrival of the penal colony

 In 1797 George Bass, in an open whaleboat with a crew of six, was the first European to enter what came to be called Bass Strait, the passage between the Australian mainland and Van Diemen's Land (Tasmania).
 He sailed westwards along what is now the coast of the Gippsland region of Victoria, as far west as Western Port.
-In 1802, John Murray in the Lady Nelson entered Port Phillip to conduct early mappings and exploration of region, and he was followed shortly after by Matthew Flinders.
+In 1802, John Murray in the Lady Nelson entered Port Phillip to conduct early mappings and exploration of the region, and he was followed shortly after by Matthew Flinders.

 In 1803, Charles Grimes, the deputy surveyor-general of New South Wales, was sent to Port Phillip to survey the area.
 Sailing on Cumberland, under the command of Acting Lieutenant Charles Robbins, the party entered Port Phillip on 20 January 1803.
 On 30 January, Grimes and his party landed at Frankston and met around thirty of the local inhabitants.
 A plaque at the site marks the event.
 On 2 February, he entered the mouth of the Yarra River.
 On the next day, Grimes rowed up the river in a boat and explored what is now the Maribyrnong River for several miles.
 Returning to the Yarra he explored the river for several miles until he reached Dights Falls on 8 February.
 The journal of another member of the party, James Flemming, has been preserved, and in it he several times refers to finding good soil.

 Although it was evidently a dry season Flemming, who was described by King as "very intelligent", thought from the appearance of the herbage that "there is not often so great a scarcity of water as at present".
 He suggested that the "most eligible place for a settlement I have seen is on the Freshwater (Yarra) River".
 Grimes returned to Sydney on 7 March 1803 and, in spite of Flemming's opinions, reported adversely against a settlement at Port Phillip.